PeakChoice.org is best viewed on a desktop or laptop, not a mobile phone 2024 election - election anxiety - Peak Choice

 [00:11:12] It takes courage to look unflinchingly at what we have done to screw things up,

 [00:11:19] but there's a cost to pay internally for that vision, more social solidarity is essential to make it easier for people to have such clarity, which leads me to radical acceptance, which does not necessarily mean one supports a situation.
-Being able to look clearly at something pleasant and recognize its reality is not the same thing as agreeing that the situation is desirable.
+Being able to look clearly at something unpleasant and recognize its reality is not the same thing as agreeing that the situation is desirable.

 [00:11:56] But it's an antidote to the fantasy cultures that we have, the parallel universe of alternative facts, the countless distractions of our culture, and taking substances and entertainment that makes up weird fictions that are not helpful for addressing where we are all at.
 This is part of what energizes the subcultures or cults that sometimes have small bits of truth mixed with nonsense.
 QAnon and other variations are great and horrible examples.

-[00:12:36] And threats against democracy are not new.
+[00:12:36] Threats against democracy are not new.
 During the Reagan administration, we had the Iran -Contra conspiracy where Oliver North, working in the White House, planned rounding up huge numbers of immigrants and domestic dissidents.
 There was a meek investigation by Congress into this scandal, and when Congressman Jack Brooks started asking Colonel North about some of the aspects of this he was told by the chair of the committee, Senator Inouye from Hawaii, another Democrat, that in no way are we going to look into the details.

 [00:13:25] We had the war in Vietnam, which was totally avoidable.
 In Eugene, we are home to Senator Wayne Morse, who was told in 1963 by President Kennedy we were about to withdraw from Vietnam because he realized it would be a disaster to escalate.
 Well, two weeks later Kennedy was removed from office and the policy of withdrawal was reversed.
 And I have yet to find Democratic party partisans who are comfortable acknowledging this inconvenient history, which led to a lot of the decline of democratic institutions and bitterness and division that we're still grappling with today.